FAQs

 What kind of facility needs to undergo certification as stipulated in the Biological Agents and Toxins Act?

-Facilities that wish to handle First and Second Schedule biological agents shall be certified by an MOH-Approved Facility Certifier, as certified facility is one of the pre-requisite for the application for an "approval to possess" the above mentioned scheduled biological agents.
+Facilities that wish to handle First and Second Schedule biological agents shall be certified by an MOH-Approved Facility Certifying Body and Certifier (MOH-AFCB and MOH-AFC), as certified facility is one of the pre-requisite for the application for an "approval to possess" the above mentioned scheduled biological agents.

 For new facilities, certification of the facility shall be carried out after the commissioning of the facility.
 Thereafter, the facility needs to be re-certified yearly or whenever any design or structural change is made to the facility, whichever is earlier.

-Application for Gazette to be gazetted as a Protected Place must be submitted to the Biosafety Branch, MOH stating the justification for such request.
+An Application for Gazette to be gazetted as a Protected Place shall be submitted to the Biosafety Branch, MOH stating the justification for such request.

 What are the supporting documents required for a new registration or renewal of registration of a certified facility or protected place with MOH?

-Supporting documents required for the registration/renewal of a certified facility:
+Supporting information and/or documents required for the registration/renewal of a certified facility:

-10. any other document or information that MOH may deem relevant or necessary for the application.
+9. Any other documents or information that MOH may deem relevant or necessary for the application.

 Supporting documents required for registering a “protected” facility include:

-5. list of vetted personnel working in the facility; and
+5. List of vetted personnel working in the facility.

-8. any other document or information that MOH may deem relevant or necessary for the application.
+6. Any other documents or information that MOH may deem relevant or necessary for the application.

 Supporting documents required for registering/renewing of a “protected” certified facility include:

-5. biosafety committee and biosafety coordinator meeting the requirements in the Biological Agents and Toxins Act;
+6. Biosafety committee and biosecurity coordinator meeting the requirements in the Biological Agents and Toxins Act.

-7. list of vetted personnel working in the facility;
+8. List of vetted personnel working in the facility.

-11. any other document or information that MOH may deem relevant or necessary for the application.
+11. Any other documents or information that MOH may deem relevant or necessary for the application.

 Is there a checklist that MOH-Approved Facility Certifiers will use during the certification process?

-Yes, the checklist can be downloaded from our website.
+Yes, the MOH Laboratory Certification Checklist can be downloaded from the MOH Biosafety website.

 Does an Animal Biosafety Level 3 (ABSL3) facility need to be certified and registered?
 Do the controls of Biological Agents and Toxins Act apply for ABSL3 facility?

-If the ABSL3 facility is used for the handling or storage of live First and Second Schedule biological agents, then it has to be certified and registered with MOH.
+If the ABSL3 facility is used for the handling or storage of live First and Second Schedule biological agents, then it shall be certified and registered with MOH.

 Similarly, other controls, including the possession, large-scale production, inactivation, transfer and transport of First and Second Schedule biological agents and Fifth Schedule toxins in the Act applies to the ABSL3 facility.

-Additional criteria may be required by Animal and Veterinary Service (AVS).
-You may send your inquiries to AVS at animal_feedback@nparks.gov.sg.
+Additional criteria may be required by Animal and Veterinary Service (AVS), under the National Parks Board (NParks).
+You may send your queries to AVS on their website.

 My BSL-3 facility certification will be expiring soon.
 In preparation for the re-certification of my facility, does MOH require pre-certification tests to be conducted?

-MOH only requires a re-certification to be conducted annually by the MOH-Approved Facility Certifier (AFC) if your facility intends to possess First or Second Schedule biological agents.
+MOH only requires a re-certification to be conducted annually by the MOH-Approved Facility Certifying Body and Certifier (MOH-AFCB and MOH-AFC) if your facility intends to possess First or Second Schedule biological agents.
 The facility operator shall decide if a pre-certification procedure is useful or necessary for its facility.

 Do I need to shut-down* my facility for the re-certification?